Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 We don't want the `Kernel` class to be publicly accessible, since it has been planned back at 0.0.1 as the class responsible for being an entry point.

 These variables, `KernelVersion` and `KernelApiVersion`, are successfully moved to `KernelTools`.

+##### Removed `ColoredShell`

+The colors are now an essential part of KS, so we decided to take out support for uncolored shell.